-The Biblical Studies Department at Village Christian School exists to invite students into God’s word and transformational love as we create a balance between spiritual development and applying academic rigor to the study of God's word.
-Students will learn how to make and maintain meaningful God-centered relationships, cultivate skills for biblical interpretation and application, and formulate a biblical lens through which to engage life and culture.
+The Biblical Studies Department at Village Christian School exists to teach students God’s word and transformational love in Christ as we create a balance between spiritual development and applying academic rigor to the study of God's word.
+Students will learn how to make and maintain meaningful Christ-centered relationships, cultivate skills for biblical interpretation and application, and formulate a biblical lens through which to engage life and culture.

-Our professionally trained Biblical Studies Faculty work to design curriculum and experiences that invite students to consider, respond to, and develop a personal relationship with Jesus Christ.
-We do so with sensitivity in light of the religious diversity in our student population, but also with prayerful intention and confidence in the truth and revelation found in God’s Word.
+Our professionally trained Biblical Studies Faculty work to design curriculum and experiences that call students to consider, receive, and trust Jesus Christ as Lord and Savior.
+We do so with awareness in light of the religious diversity in our student population, but also with prayerful intention and confidence in the absolute truth and Divine-revelation found in God’s Word.

 What we cover PK-12th Grade:

-Biblical Literacy - Knowledge and understanding of the Bible as the primary source for the Christian faith.
+- Biblical Literacy - Knowledge and understanding of the Bible as living Word of God as well as the all-sufficient, authoritative, and inerrant source of the Christian faith.
 This includes the complete biblical narrative from the Old and New Testament.

-Biblical Relationships - The biblical understanding of interpersonal dynamics between God and humanity, as well as, the interaction between humans.
-Interpersonal skills related to God’s heart for community, i.e. problem solving, active listening, verbal/nonverbal cues,
+- Biblical Relationships - The biblical understanding of interpersonal dynamics between God and humanity, as well as, the interaction between humans.
+Relational skills consistent with and in step with the gospel of Jesus Christ.